 However, there is no canonical way to distinguish these individual vectors (say $v_1$ and $v_2$) inside this joint eigenspace using $E, m^{}_{05}, m^{}_{12}$, and $m^{}_{34}$ alone, producing an intrinsic twofold degeneracy.} \end{enumerate}

 To resolve this degeneracy, one requires an extra operator that acts within each $2$-dimensional joint eigenspace and distinguishes the two vectors.
-This operator is indeed the third-order Clifford element $D \in \mathfrak{cl}(4,2)$ (see Eq. \eqref{D}), which satisfies the anticommutation relations \eqref{1.26}.
-Since $D$ anticommutes with $E, m^{}_{05}, m^{}_{12}$, and $m^{}_{34}$, its action on any vector $v$ in a joint eigenspace with eigenvalues $\mu_X$ satisfies:
+This operator is indeed the third-order Clifford element $D \in \mathfrak{cl}(4,2)$ (see Eq. \eqref{D}), which satisfies the anti-commutation relations \eqref{1.26}.
+Since $D$ anti-commutes with $E, m^{}_{05}, m^{}_{12}$, and $m^{}_{34}$, its action on any vector $v$ in a joint eigenspace with eigenvalues $\mu^{}_X$ satisfies:

-where $\mu_X$ are the eigenvalues of $v$ under $X$.
+where $\mu^{}_X$ are the eigenvalues of $v$ under $X$.
 Since each joint eigenspace defines a $2$-dimensional invariant plane under the action of $E, m^{}_{05}, m^{}_{12}, m^{}_{34}$, flipping the signs of all eigenvalues does not move a vector outside this plane.
-Consequently, $Dv$ lies in the same $2$-dimensional joint eigenspace as $v$, but is linearly independent of $v$; if $Dv$ were proportional to $v$, i.e., $Dv = \alpha v$ for some nonzero scalar $\alpha$, then acting with any $X = E, m^{}_{05}, m^{}_{12}, m^{}_{34}$ would yield $\mu_X = -\mu_X$, forcing $\mu_X = 0$, which does not occur for the nontrivial $2 \times 2$ blocks under consideration.
+Consequently, $Dv$ lies in the same $2$-dimensional joint eigenspace as $v$, but is linearly independent of $v$; if $Dv$ were proportional to $v$, i.e., $Dv = \alpha v$ for some non-zero scalar $\alpha$, then acting with any $X = E, m^{}_{05}, m^{}_{12}, m^{}_{34}$ would yield $\mu^{}_X = -\mu^{}_X$, forcing $\mu^{}_X = 0$, which does not occur for the non-trivial $2 \times 2$ blocks under consideration.
 Therefore, $D$ automatically generates a second independent vector in each joint eigenspace, completely resolving the intrinsic twofold degeneracy.
 Concretely, $D$ acts like a Pauli-$\sigma_3$ operator within each $2 \times 2$ block, splitting the two states into eigenvectors with distinct eigenvalues:

 In addition, $D$ commutes (see Eq. \eqref{1000.26}) with all fourth-order volume forms $M_{12}(2,2)$ \eqref{99}, $M_{34}(2,2)$ \eqref{88}, and $M(4,0)$ \eqref{77}, ensuring that it preserves the previously obtained block decomposition.